unitaryfund/mitiq/docs/source/examples/scaling.md

 ## Conclusion

-In this tutorial we've shown how to use both folding and identity insertion as noise scaling methods for Zero-Noise Extrapolation.
+In this tutorial, we've shown how to use both folding and identity insertion as noise scaling methods for Zero-Noise Extrapolation.
 If you're interested in finding out more about these techniques, check out our [Noise Scaling Functions](https://mitiq.readthedocs.io/en/stable/guide/zne-3-options.html#noise-scaling-functions) section of our users guide!